Raocybersec/Raocybersec.github.io/_tabs/about.md

 order: 4
 ---

-# Rao | Computer Science Graduate & Cybersecurity Aspirant
+# Rao | Computer Science Graduate & Cloud Security Engineering Enthusiast

-I am a Computer Science graduate dedicated to bridging the gap between academic theory and practical security operations.
-My focus is on mastering the defensive mindsets and monitoring tools required to excel in modern Security Operations Centers (SOC).
+I am a Computer Science graduate focused on building and securing scalable cloud infrastructures.
+My approach to security is rooted in a "bottom-up" philosophy: I believe that to effectively secure the cloud, one must first master the fundamental networking and system architectures that support it.

+### 🏗️ From Foundations to the Cloud
+My technical journey began with a deep dive into **Network Hardening**.
+By mastering routing, switching, and protocol analysis at the ground level, I developed the specialized perspective required to engineer complex, secure-by-default cloud environments.
+This progression—from bare-metal networking to automated cloud orchestration—defines my engineering mindset.

 ### 🎓 Education and Certification
-* **B.S. in Computer Science:** Strong foundation in networking, operating systems, and data structures.
+* **B.S. in Computer Science:** Core expertise in networking, operating systems, and distributed systems.
-* **Certification Path:** Currently preparing for industry-recognized certifications (e.g., Security+, eJPT) to validate my technical expertise in threat detection and incident response.
+* **Specialization Path:** Currently focused on cloud provider certifications (e.g., AWS Certified Security, Azure Security Engineer) and Infrastructure as Code (IaC) mastery.

-### 🛡️ SOC Technical Focus and Proof of Work
+### ☁️ Cloud Security Focus and Proof of Work
-I use this platform to document my hands-on experience with industry-standard security tooling:
+I document my transition into DevSecOps and Cloud Engineering through hands-on labs involving:

-* **SIEM & Monitoring:** Developing proficiency in **Wazuh** and **Splunk** for log analysis, alert orchestration, and real-time threat monitoring.
-* **Network Analysis:** Utilizing **Wireshark** for packet inspection and **Tcpdump** for traffic analysis to identify malicious patterns.
-* **Security Environments:** Daily operations within **Kali Linux** for system hardening and defensive simulations.
-* **Reconnaissance & Auditing:** Skilled in **Nmap**, **Dirb**, and **Nikto** for identifying attack surfaces and vulnerabilities.
+*   **Infrastructure as Code (IaC):** Architecting secure, repeatable environments using **Terraform** and **Ansible**.
+*   **Cloud Architecture:** Designing and hardening VPCs, Subnets, and Gateways with a focus on high availability and encryption.
+*   **Identity & Access Management (IAM):** Implementing granular Least Privilege policies and Zero Trust architecture.
+*   **Container & Pipeline Security:** Securing Docker environments and integrating automated security scanning into **CI/CD pipelines**.
+*   **The Network Root:** Maintaining a foundation in **Network Security** (Nmap, Wireshark, Linux Hardening) to understand the "wire" behind the cloud.

 ### 🤝 Open for Opportunities
-**I am currently open for cybersecurity projects and full-time roles.** I am actively seeking a position as a Junior SOC Analyst or Technical Researcher where I can contribute my analytical skills and dedication to securing digital assets.
+**I am currently seeking Junior Cloud Security Engineer or DevSecOps roles.** I bring a disciplined, analytical approach to infrastructure security and am eager to help organizations build resilient, automated cloud defenses.

 ### 🏋️‍♂️ Discipline and Consistency
-I apply the same goal-oriented discipline to security as I do to my fitness.
-I maintain a strict **workout routine**, proving that consistency and the "Proof of Work" mentality are the keys to mastering any complex field.
+The same "Proof of Work" mentality I apply to my **fitness and bodybuilding** routine drives my technical growth.
+Whether it’s hitting a PR in the gym or debugging a Terraform module, I believe consistency and a goal-oriented mindset are the keys to excellence.

 ---
-*Degrees provide the foundation; labs provide the proof.*
+*To secure the sky, you must first master the ground.*